 Rotterdam has the confident vibe of a place on the up.
-Amsterdam might still be the brightest beacon for travellers to the Netherlands, but a host of exciting new attractions are putting this southern city on the map.
+Amsterdam might still be the brightest beacon for travellers to the Netherlands, but a host of exciting attractions put this southern city on the map.

-Last year, Rotterdam Central railway station and the Markthal, a market hall and apartment complex whose arched ceiling bears the largest artwork in the Netherlands, became the two latest landmarks to grace the city’s sprawl.
+Those architectural wonders we mentioned- Rotterdam Central railway station and the Markthal, a market hall and apartment complex whose arched ceiling bears the largest artwork in the Netherlands.

-Then in June 2015 the Luchtsingel, a 390-metre-long, wooden pedestrian bridge linking the city centre and the north, was officially opened.
-The project was partially funded through crowdsourcing; an example of the social engagement that’s bringing about positive changes in Rotterdam.
+The Luchtsingel, a 390-metre-long, wooden pedestrian bridge linking the city centre and the north was partially funded through crowdsourcing; an example of the social engagement that’s bringing about positive changes in Rotterdam.

 Need more convincing?
-Here are eight reasons to visit…
+Here are 12 reasons to visit Rotterdam…

-You don’t have to spend money to see artworks by world-renowned artists.
-Works by the likes of Auguste Rodin and Joel Shapiro are displayed on the sculpture route along the Westersingel canal.
-The 17 notable pieces include Pablo Picasso’s Sylvette.
+You don’t have to spend money to see artworks by world-renowned artists when visiting Rotterdam.
+Works by the likes of Auguste Rodin and Joel Shapiro are displayed on the Rotterdam sculpture route along the Westersingel canal.
+If sculptures aren’t your thing, street art is also in abundance.